Biography: Emergence of the genre

 James Boswell wrote what many consider to be the first modern biography, The Life of Samuel Johnson, in 1791.

 The first modern biography, and a work that exerted considerable influence on the evolution of the genre, was James Boswell's The Life of Samuel Johnson, a biography of lexicographer and man-of-letters Samuel Johnson published in 1791.

 While Boswell's personal acquaintance with his subject only began in 1763, when Johnson was 54 years old, Boswell covered the entirety of Johnson's life by means of additional research.
 Itself an important stage in the development of the modern genre of biography, it has been claimed to be the greatest biography written in the English language.
 Boswell's work was unique in its level of research, which involved archival study, eye-witness accounts and interviews, its robust and attractive narrative, and its honest depiction of all aspects of Johnson's life and character – a formula which serves as the basis of biographical literature to this day.

 Biographical writing generally stagnated during the 19th century – in many cases there was a reversal to the more familiar hagiographical method of eulogizing the dead, similar to the biographies of saints produced in Medieval times.
 A distinction between mass biography and literary biography began to form by the middle of the century, reflecting a breach between high culture and middle-class culture.
 However, the number of biographies in print experienced a rapid growth, thanks to an expanding reading public.
 This revolution in publishing made books available to a larger audience of readers.
 In addition, affordable paperback editions of popular biographies were published for the first time.
 Periodicals began publishing a sequence of biographical sketches.

 Autobiographies became more popular, as with the rise of education and cheap printing, modern concepts of fame and celebrity began to develop.
-Autobiographies were written by authors, such as Charles Dickens (who incorporated autobiographical elements in his novels) and Anthony Trollope (his Autobiography appeared posthumously, quickly becoming a bestseller in London), philosophers, such as John Stuart Mill, churchmen – John Henry Newman – and entertainers – P. T. Barnum.
+Autobiographies were written by authors, such as Charles Dickens (who incorporated autobiographical elements in his novels) and Anthony Trollope (his Autobiography appeared posthumously, quickly becoming a bestseller in London), philosophers (such as John Stuart Mill), churchmen (such as John Henry Newman), and entertainers (such as P. T. Barnum).